Seagull Stuck Behind Car Grill Was Miraculously Saved By A Passerby

 Everyone was even more surprised when the seagull turned out to be completely fine, even after hitting the car.

-“Miraculously, the gull didn’t have any serious wounds or injuries; he was a little battered, bruised, and embarrassed by his ordeal, but he is now on the mend,” Nash told.
+“Miraculously, the gull didn’t have any serious wounds or injuries; he was a little battered, bruised, and embarrassed by his ordeal, but he is now on the mend,” Nash said.

 “Once he’s fully recovered, we’ll be able to release him back into the wild.”
 The seagull is resting and relaxing at the wildlife centre, where they are keeping him under observation.